-A uniform annual general charge will be set under section 15 of the Local Government (Rating) Act 2002 on a fixed amount per separately used or inhabited part of a rating unit (SUIP).
+A uniform annual general charge will be set on all rateable land under section 15 of the Local Government (Rating) Act 2002 on a fixed amount per separately used or inhabited part (SUIP) of a rating unit).
 Its level is designed to obtain a balance between flat charges and rates on capital value that is acceptable to Council.
 It is not used to fund any special portion of the general expenditure of Council.
 The general rate and uniform annual general charge are used to fund the general activities of Council, including but not limited to the following: